5G Standalone - which devices and UK networks are using it?

 O2 also highlights new use cases that 5G Standalone can unlock, such as remote healthcare, fully robotic factories, autonomous transport, network slicing, and advanced robotics.

-5G Standalone is available to all O2 customers with a compatible device and SIM card at no extra cost, and the initial roll out has covered parts of Manchester, Liverpool, London, Lincoln, Birmingham, Sheffield, Glasgow, Newcastle, Leeds, York, Belfast, Cardiff, Nottingham, and Slough.
-But the network promises to continue rolling out 5G Standalone to more towns and cities throughout the rest of 2024 and beyond.
+5G Standalone is available to all O2 customers with a compatible device and SIM card at no extra cost, and the initial roll out covered parts of Manchester, Liverpool, London, Lincoln, Birmingham, Sheffield, Glasgow, Newcastle, Leeds, York, Belfast, Cardiff, Nottingham, and Slough.

 EE

-EE was third to launch a 5G Standalone service, and it claims that this offers speeds that are up to ten times faster than 4G.
+EE was third to launch a 5G Standalone service (dubbed 5G+), and it claims that this offers speeds that are up to ten times faster than 4G.
 It also echoes the other networks in saying that it delivers lower latency, improved reliability (even in busy areas), better gaming and video streaming performance, greater indoor coverage, and better battery life.

-To get EE 5G Standalone you need a Full Works or All Rounder plan purchased on or after August 29, 2024.
-So unlike O2 and Vodafone, 5G Standalone doesn’t come as standard on EE.
+To get EE 5G Standalone you initially needed a Full Works or All Rounder plan purchased on or after August 29, 2024, but now the network is making it available to all new and upgrading customers taking any EE handset plan.

-Initially, it’s available in Bath, Belfast, Birmingham, Bradford, Bristol, Cardiff, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, London, Manchester, and Sheffield, and EE claims that this network is “the first of its kind in the UK to offer near uninterrupted outdoor coverage in every city where it launches.”
+And EE claims that this network is “the first of its kind in the UK to offer near uninterrupted outdoor coverage in every city where it launches.”
+This claim stems from the fact that EE doesn’t announce 5G Standalone availability for a location until it has at least 95% outdoor coverage.

 What about Three?